Help Center - FAQs about Printable Postage

 How much does it cost?

-• The Printable Postage fee is 43 cents.
+• The Printable Postage fee is 55 cents per shipment.

-• This includes the Instant Credit fee paid to PBS plus the fee paid to Endicia, our online postage provider.
+• This includes the fee paid to Endicia, our online postage provider.

-Is there a monthly charge to use this option?
+Is there a monthly or annual charge to use this option?

 How is the postage estimated?

-• According to the dimensions of the book, which are provided to us in our database for books listed with an ISBN, and which the posting member enters when posting an item without an ISBN.
+• It's estimated from the dimensions of the book (which are provided to our database compiler for books listed with an ISBN, and which the posting member enters when posting an item without an ISBN).

 Is the postage estimate always correct?

 • It is wise to have a postal scale to check the package weight.
-You can correct the weight estimate on the Wrapper Settings page, and this will adjust the postage that prints out.
+You can correct the weight estimate on the Wrapper Settings page if you need to, and this will adjust the postage that prints out.

 Does the least expensive postal rate always print automatically?